 In order to join the club, there is a one-time initiation fee of $450, and $300 of club stock must be purchased at the same time.
 The stock is refundable upon leaving the club, but the initiation fee is not refundable.
 More information may be found here.

 Are your planes hangared?

 During the summer months (April - November) the planes are kept outside on the North Ramp at KPWM.
 During the winter months we endeavor to keep them hangared, but this often involves moving the planes to another local airport where hangar rates are more reasonable.

 How fast/how far do your planes go?

-Our Cessna 172N (4818D) is comfortable at 110 KIAS cruise speed, and our Alarus CH2000 (239AM) is comfortable at 95 KIAS curise speed.
-Both planes carry about 4.5 hours of fuel, giving 4818D an unrefueled range of approx. 500 NM, and 239AM an unrefueled range of approx. 430 NM.
+Both of our Cessna 172s (4818D and 99265) are comfortable at 110 KIAS cruise speed, and our Alarus CH2000 (239AM) is comfortable at 95 KIAS curise speed.
+Both 239AM and 4818D carry about 4.5 hours of fuel, giving 4818D an unrefueled range of approx. 500 NM, and 239AM an unrefueled range of approx. 430 NM.
+N99265, with the long range tanks, has about 5.5 hours of unrefueled range, or about 600 NM.
 See the destinations page for a better representation of how far you can go in an hour of travel.
 See the aircraft page for more specifics on each plane.

 Who do I talk to about joining the club?